Page created on December 7, 2018. Last updated on November 23, 2021 at 18:45

 - Open pneumothorax – air enters through a defect in the chest wall after trauma

-- Tension pneumothorax – air enters the pleural cavity during expiration but cannot leave during expiration, due to the formation of a one-way valve
+- Tension pneumothorax – air enters the pleural cavity during inspiration but cannot leave during expiration, due to the formation of a one-way valve

 In tension pneumothorax, the pressure inside the pleural cavity increases with each inspiration, which compresses structures in the chest.
 This causes mediastinal structures to be shifted away from the side of the pneumothorax on x-ray.
 Any type of pneumothorax can progress into tension pneumothorax.
 Tension PTX is an emergency.